prameshbajra/prameshbajra/README.md

 I am a **Software Engineer** having passion for everything related to technology.
 I love smartphones, laptops and basically all tech gadgets.
-You can consider me as a “MixBag” having knowledge in Full Stack Development, Machine learning, Deep learning, Automation, deployments and many others.
+You can consider me as a “MixBag” having knowledge in Web Development (Frontend and Backend), Machine learning, Deep learning, Automation, deployments and others.

 :gem: I love trying out new things.